Our methodology.

 Our data pipeline aggregates information from multiple authoritative sources to build the most complete picture of each surgeon's practice:

-- Google Business Profiles — We pull practice locations, contact details, operating hours, and patient reviews from verified Google Business listings.
+- Google Business Profiles — We pull practice locations, contact details, opening hours and public reviews from Google Business listings.
+Google does not verify that reviewers were patients, and neither do we.

 - Instagram & Social Media — Surgeon portfolios, before/after imagery, and patient engagement are tracked from public Instagram profiles and professional websites.